sudha-vijayakumar/RASA_TigerGraph_Recommendation/README.md

 Hit open widget/index.html to start interacting with the TigerBot movie recommendation engine!

-Yes, we are DONEEE!
+Yes, we are DONE!

-Hope, this source is informative and helpful.
+I hope this source is informative and helpful.